ioccc-src/winner/2000/dlowe/README.md

 ### Obfuscated?

-.
-Reverse polish notation is pretty strange, in and of itself.
+- Reverse polish notation is pretty strange, in and of itself.

-.
-The layout of the program is three roughly symmetrical "stacks" of code.
+- The layout of the program is three roughly symmetrical "stacks" of code.
 This layout is quite sensitive in places - my C indenter actually breaks the code by inserting spaces in certain places.

-.
-Anyone who has ever programmed in Perl can attest to the fact that it is particularly well-suited to obfuscation; thus, the Perl is obfuscated.
+- Anyone who has ever programmed in Perl can attest to the fact that it is particularly well-suited to obfuscation; thus, the Perl is obfuscated.
 (Here's my favorite legal Perl from this program:
-'_:$_=<>;' - but '$SS[$#SS]-=$SS[$#SS-1]' isn't bad, either).
+`_:$_=<>;` - but `$SS[$#SS]-=$SS[$#SS-1]` isn't bad, either).

-.
-I've eschewed traditional branch and loop structures such as 'if' and 'for', in favor of their oft-neglected cousins, 'goto' and '?:', in both the Perl and C code.
+- I've eschewed traditional branch and loop structures such as `if` and `for`, in favor of their oft-neglected cousins, `goto` and `?:`, in both the Perl and C code.

-.
-I've used some highly magical Perl incantations, such as symbolic references, the 'goto &NAME' syntax, AUTOLOAD for exception handling, and abuse of the default scalar ($_).
+- I've used some highly magical Perl incantations, such as symbolic references, the `goto &NAME` syntax, `AUTOLOAD` for exception handling, and abuse of the default scalar (`$_`).

-.
-I've also deliberately used Perl syntax that is very much unlike C syntax: the &NAME rather than NAME() function calling syntax, leaving off parentheses wherever possible, using print() instead of printf(), and using the English style logic operators 'and' and 'or' rather than '&&' and '||', for example.
+- I've also deliberately used Perl syntax that is very much unlike C syntax: the `&NAME` rather than `NAME()` function calling syntax, leaving off parentheses wherever possible, using `print()` instead of `printf()`, and using the English style logic operators `and` and `or` rather than `&&` and `||`, for example.

-.
-The fact that all the Perl code is in double-quotes doesn't lend any readability to the regular expressions and quoted strings therein.
+- The fact that all the Perl code is in double-quotes doesn't lend any readability to the regular expressions and quoted strings therein.

-.
-The points and ways in which C and Perl connect are *really* obscure.
+- The points and ways in which C and Perl connect are *really* obscure.
 They're also incredibly poorly documented, as they're primarily used in machine-generated code.
-However, there's a wealth of example code on CPAN (www.cpan.org).
+However, there's a wealth of example code on [CPAN (www.cpan.org)](https://www.cpan.org).

-.
-The Perl API functions are almost all macros, so you will probably find that preprocessor expansion will only make things worse.
-They also have helpful, verbose names like SvNV, SvIV, and newSVpv.
+- The Perl API functions are almost all macros, so you will probably find that preprocessor expansion will only make things worse.
+They also have helpful, verbose names like `SvNV`, `SvIV`, and `newSVpv`.
 I couldn't have done better myself!

-.
-Figuring out how the mathematical C functions get called is a bit tricky.
+- Figuring out how the mathematical C functions get called is a bit tricky.
 Note the lack of explicit switching based on command input.

-.
-Because of the "interesting" way that commands are interpreted, all of the commands have synonyms.
-For example, if you find it easier to remember, '=' is synonymous with 'd'.
-This is makes it possible to write (even more) obfuscated reverse polish commands (I figure this explanation moves the synonyms from 'bug' to 'feature'!)
+- Because of the "interesting" way that commands are interpreted, all of the commands have synonyms.
+For example, if you find it easier to remember, `=` is synonymous with `d`.
+This also makes it possible to write (even more) obfuscated reverse polish commands (I figure this explanation moves the synonyms from 'bug' to 'feature'!)